Cananea: History

 The first non-indigenous inhabitants of the present day Cananea, arrived in 1760 from other parts of the Spanish Viceroyalty of New Spain (colonial México).

 In the 19th century General Ignacio Pesqueira, from nearby Arizpe, retired to Cananea.
 He fought against the Apache who raided the area.
 One time, while following them into the mountains, he discovered the abandoned Spanish mines and by 1868 he had renewed the extraction of minerals in the Cananea mines.
 General Pesqueira's wife, Elena Pesqueira Pesqueira, "discovered" a nearby mountain range (sierra) and the General named the highest peak La Elenita ("The Little Helen", 9,327 feet or 2,843 meters above sea level) in her honor.
 The other peak is named La Mariquita ("The Little Mary", 8,123 feet or 2,476 meters above sea level).

 William C. Greene addresses striking miners in Cananea in 1906.

 In 1889 William Cornell Greene purchased the mine from General Pesqueira and founded the Nogales, Sonora-based company, The Cananea Consolidated Copper Company, S. A. (CCCC or 4C).
 In June 1906, a labor dispute erupted into the violent cross-border Cananea strike, that resulted in the death of 23 people and dozens injured, in a fight between the strikers and a posse led by Arizona Rangers from the United States.
 A corrido titled La cárcel de Cananea ("Cananea jail") written in 1917 and commemorating the incident has since become famous.
 At the time of the strike the population of 23,000 included 7,000 Americans and 5,000 Chinese.

 On October 31, 1901, the area became a municipality with Cananea town as its seat.
 On July 11, 1957, Cananea town became a city.

 Cananea jail

 The Cananea jail was built in 1903 and is located in downtown Cananea.
 It was the first public jail of the city and is currently a museum "Museo de la Lucha Obrera" with exhibitions of photographs and instruments used in mining.

-La carcel de Cananea or The Cananea Jail song is a corrido that has become part of the culture of Cananea and the state of Sonora.
+La cárcel de Cananea or The Cananea Jail song is a corrido that has become part of the culture of Cananea and the state of Sonora.
 It describes the experiences of a man accused of murdering Chinese immigrants while at this jail.
 According to historian Rodolfo Rascón, a man called Francisco, nicknamed El Cucharón de Batuc ("The Big Spoon of Batuc"), wrote the song in 1917.